 - Chromebooks should never be left unattended except when locked in a secure area.

-- Cords, cables, and removable storage devices must be inserted carefully into a Chromebook.
+- Cords, cables, and removable storage devices must be inserted carefully into Chromebooks.

-- Chromebooks should be kept away from pets.
+- Chromebooks should not be used or stored near pets.

-- Students should not place heavy objects on top of Chromebooks.
+- Heavy objects should never be placed on top of Chromebooks.

 b.
 Carrying Chromebooks